 Most Toiletries

-Four criteria determine whether a given item belongs in your 1-quart bag.
+Four criteria determine whether a given item belongs in your quart-sized bag.
 If it's going in a carry-on, if it's not on the TSA's list of forbidden items, if it's not one of a few exempt items and if it's a liquid, gel or aerosol, it must conform to the 3-1-1 rule.
 Under the rule, each passenger is allowed to pack a single 1-quart bag of liquids, gels and aerosols, each in a container of 3.4 ounces or smaller.

 Food and Drinks